qoherent/ria-hub-docs/docs/content/Usage/packages/conan.md

 You cannot publish a file with the same name twice to a package.
 You must delete the existing package or file first.

-The Gitea Conan package registry has full [revision](https://docs.conan.io/en/latest/versioning/revisions.html) support.
+The RIA Hub Conan package registry has full [revision](https://docs.conan.io/en/latest/versioning/revisions.html) support.

 ## Install a package